Hrafnhildur Hanna Ragnarsdóttir

 Hrafnhildur Hanna Ragnarsdóttir (born 1948) is professor emerita in Developmental and Educational Science at the University of Iceland.
 Her research is concerned with long-term language development and its relation to cognition, social-emotional development and literacy.
 Her primary research focus has been on the development of vocabulary, grammar, and narratives in early childhood and the first school years and on later language development as it appears in oral vs/written text construction and in narratives vs/expository texts from middle grades through adolescence and into adulthood.
+She received her PhD in Psychology and Educational Science from Université d’Aix-Marseille in 1990.

 Education

 Hrafnhildur completed her matriculation examination from Menntaskólinn í Reykjavík (Reykjavik Higher Secondary Grammar School) in 1968.
 The same year she received a scholarship from Macalester College, St. Paul, Minnesota, where she studied English and American literature.
 From 1969 to 1976 and again from 1985 to 1990, she studied at Université d’Aix-Marseille, with a grant from the French State and completed her licence ès lettres 1973, Maîtrise de Psychologie 1974, Diplôme d’Études Approfondies 1985 and a PhD in Psychology and Educational Science in 1990.